alaaosman20/QuickTools/README.md

  ## **[Extensions]**

- `Contains 4 different files each containing a set of extensions`

 **[QuickActivityExtensions]**: Contains extensions that can be used on an activity

 **[QuickExtensions]**: Contains general extensions like shared preference saving and retreiving